lem0nSec/Alcatraz/src/README.md

 ## Final Remarks
 Thank you very much for your interest in this repository.
-I hope this work can give a modest contribute to the people's understanding of how basic (and very old) self-replicating programs work and how they can be detected and stopped.
-What is more, I am hopeful that concepts on x64 Assembly and PE files are relevant take aways too in this repo.
+I hope this work can give a modest contribute to your understanding of how a basic and rudimental self-replicating program work and how it can be detected and stopped.
+What is more, I am hopeful that you can benefit from the Assembly and PE concepts addressed in this repository.
 I am a beginner in this field, so do not hesitate to let me know if you find any issues.
 Thank you again for your interest!